Providers' biggest challenges with rare diseases

 In the U.S., a rare disease is defined under the Orphan Drug Act of 1983 as a condition that affects fewer than 200,000 people.
 According to the NIH, more than 7,000 rare diseases exist, but that number may be higher given challenges with tracking data related to rare diseases.

-When you realize how small the patient population is for each disease and how many possible rare diseases exist, it’s no wonder providers cite lack of disease education and awareness of symptoms related to rare diseases as top challenges they face today.
+When you realize how small the patient population is for each disease and how many possible rare diseases exist, it’s no wonder providers cite delays in patient diagnosis, lack of disease education and awareness of symptoms related to rare diseases as top challenges they face today.

-Only a quarter of providers felt very confident in their organization’s ability to diagnose rare diseases.
+Less than 40% of providers felt very confident in their organization’s ability to diagnose rare diseases.
 Even fewer respondents reported the same level of confidence when it came to ability to treat.
+The difficulty inherent to diagnosing rare diseases means many patients’ conditions are identified past the optimal point for treatment.
+And patients’ lack of awareness of symptoms can contribute to later diagnosis, too.

 Providers deal with chronic conditions on a day-to-day basis, but they don’t see as many patients with rare diseases.
 Because they’re unlikely to see many of these patients, they don’t receive the training and education required to recognize symptoms and understand treatment options.